xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   X ≅ Spec Γ(X, ⊤) := asIso X.toSpecΓ
 ```

-*Natural Language:* For any affine scheme $X$, there exists a canonical isomorphism between $X$ and the spectrum of its global sections.
+For any affine scheme $X$, there exists a canonical isomorphism between $X$ and the spectrum of its global sections.

 = Key Theorems